vitejs/vite-plugin-react/packages/plugin-react/README.md

 ### jsxImportSource

 Control where the JSX factory is imported from.
-For TS projects this is inferred from the tsconfig.
-If you have some React code outside JSX/TSX files, this will be used to detect the presence of React code and apply Fast Refresh.
+Default to `'react'`

 ```js
 react({ jsxImportSource: '@emotion/react' })